Blog > Documentation > Biopsychosocial Assessment Template

 Begin your report with basic information about your client.
 This should include:

-- Identifying information: Include identifying information such as your client's name, gender, date of birth and marital status.
+- Identifying information: Include the client’s name, gender, date of birth, and marital status.

-- Referral: Provide the name of the person or agency who referred the client to you.
-Include the type of assistance they sought.
+- Referral: Name the person or agency that referred the client and the reason for the referral.

-- General description of the client: Briefly describe your client's appearance, mood and level of cooperation during the interview.
-List any problems the client has with memory, thinking or speech.
-Note any signs of anxiety, depression or other mental health issues.
+- General description of the client: Describe the client’s appearance, mood, and engagement during the session.
+Note any issues with memory, thinking, speech, or signs of distress.

 Client's History and Current Functioning